1nVitr0/plugin-vscode-censitive/README.md

 # Censitive (Hide Passwords and Tokens)

-Censitive censores all your sensitve information, such as database logins, tokens or keys.
+Censitive censors all your sensitive information, such as database logins, tokens or keys.

 ![demo for .env files](https://raw.githubusercontent.com/1nVitr0/plugin-vscode-censitive/main/resources/demo.gif)

 *Please be aware that this extension does __NOT__ guarantee that your private information stays hidden!*
-*There is some __unavoidable delay__ between opening a document and the data being censored.*
+*There is an __unavoidable delay__ between opening a document and the data being censored.*

 ### To get started